Couples Communication Therapy

 Besides the common mistakes mentioned above, we have all had the experience of feeling really emotional in conversations.
 At that point we may have difficulty listening to the other person.
 We need to try to “set ourself aside” to listen, remembering that we will have the opportunity to express our feelings and opinions and be heard.
 It is also common for one person to speak for the other, telling them what they think or feel.
 Any time we characterize the other, we can expect pushback.
 No one likes someone else telling them who they are.

-We often find that the greatest difficulties come about when something that has been really painful for us in the past is re-experienced in the present.
+We often find that the greatest difficulties in communication come about when something that has been really painful for us in the past is re-experienced in the present.
 One example of this would be a when a person was not validated (not heard for his or her own thoughts, feelings, opinions and beliefs) growing up and experiences that later in life.
 That person would be likely to have a strong reaction that can be difficult to overcome until they do some work on those painful experiences.

 How long does it take to improve skills with couples communication therapy?

-This depends on where each person is in their skill level coming in.
+The time it takes to improve depends on where each person is in their skill level coming in.
 It also depends on the interest each person has in becoming a better communicator.
 Communication is a skill.
 Much like learning a foreign language, but with more pitfalls due to the emotions involved, people learn communication skills through a lot of trial and error usage.
 Couples who are serious about learning to communicate better would typically make good progress over an 8-12 week period of time – which is considered short-term treatment.

 Contact our Couples Communication Therapist